Khomeini's letter to Mikhail Gorbachev

-On 7 January 1989, Ruhollah Khomeini, supreme leader of Iran, sent a letter to Mikhail Gorbachev, the General Secretary of the Soviet Union.
+On 7 January 1989, Ruhollah Khomeini, supreme leader of Iran, sent a letter to Mikhail Gorbachev, the General Secretary of the Communist Party of the Soviet Union.
 This letter was Khomeini's only written message to a foreign leader.
 Khomeini's letter was delivered by the Iranian politicians Abdollah Javadi Amoli, Mohammad-Javad Larijani, and Marzieh Hadidchi.
 In the letter, Khomeini declared that communism was dissolving within the Soviet bloc, and invited Gorbachev to consider Islam as an alternative to communist ideology.

 Letter to Gorbachev

 Ruhollah Khomeini wrote to Mikhail Gorbachev on 3 January 1989.
 On 7 January, Khomeini's representatives, Abdollah Javadi Amoli, Mohammad-Javad Larijani, and Marzieh Hadidchi, went to Moscow to officially deliver the letter.
 Soviet officials met the Iranian delegation at the airport.
 Gorbachev then met with the Iranian representatives for approximately two hours, where an interpreter translated the letter for Mikhail Gorbachev and his colleagues.
 When some part of the letter was unclear, the interpreter asked the Iranian delegation to clarify.
 Gorbachev listened politely and took notes on its contents.
 The letter's contents were kept secret, and so Soviet officials did not know it was an invitation to consider Islam.